cathydutton/cathydutton.github.io/_portfolio/2018-01-01-waste-tracking.md

  Each year the UK produces over 40 million tones of waste, all of this waste needs to be transported, treated and disposed of correctly.
 The UK waste management industry currently has over 70,000 employees and an annual turnover of around £9 billion with over 23 million waste movements each year.
 </p>

-DEFRA worked alongside SEPA, NIEA, Environment Agency and NRW on a Discovery project to scope out a UK waste tracking service, aimed to track the movement of all waste, to benefit both the environment and the economy. <a href="https://defradigital.blog.gov.uk/2018/01/15/a-new-discovery-for-tracking-waste/" title="Waste discovery project">Read more about this project</a>.
+DEFRA worked alongside <strong>SEPA</strong>, <strong>NIEA</strong>, <strong>Environment Agency</strong> and <strong>NRW</strong> on a Discovery project to scope out a UK waste tracking service, aimed to track the movement of all waste, to benefit both the environment and the economy. <a href="https://defradigital.blog.gov.uk/2018/01/15/a-new-discovery-for-tracking-waste/" title="Waste discovery project">Read more about this project</a>.

 <h2 class="heading">My role</h2>
-I was part of the core project team based in Warrington, working with subject matter experts and stakeholders from SEPA, NIEA, DEFRA and NRW.
-Working as a service designer on a 12 week discovery project I was responsible for:
+I was part of the core project team based in Warrington working as a service designer on a 12 week discovery project.
+During the discovery I was responsible for:

  * Working with a user researcher to facilitate and observe interviews, site visits and workshops
  * Working with the service owner and stakeholders to frame the problem and produce a challenge statement